fbpx

 5 Reasons to Start Shooting Night Photography | Nightscapes

 Most photographers tend to avoid night photography, unlike me who loves shooting long exposure nightscapes.
 I find myself thinking a bit more about the desired end image.
 Since it’s a long exposure and the shutter is open sometimes for minutes, you have more to consider.
-Landmark Historically, there were good reasons for this.
-Night photography
+Historically, there were good reasons for this.
+Night photography was

 5 Reasons to Start Shooting Night Photography | Nightscapes Read More »